 With all prayer and petition pray at all times in the Spirit, and with this in view, be on the alert with all perseverance and petition for all the saints . . .
 (NASB) Eph.
 6:18

 Yes, God knows their needs, too, but we are encouraged to ask for them also.
-Here are some others things we can request.
+Here are some other things for which we can pray.

 |For a demon to be removed||Mark 9:28-29|